I Wish for You the World

 "I Wish For You the World" is a 2012 song by Games Maker Choir featuring Alistair Griffin.
 It was composed on the occasion of 2012 Summer Olympics by Griffin and songwriter/composer Richard Chance, who writes music for television and film.
 The single was released officially on 16 December 2012 as a UK Christmas single on Decca Records.
 The proceeds from the single went to the British Olympic Foundation and the British Paralympic Association.

-The song was promoted with videos and messages of support from the mayor of London Boris Johnson and many Olympic athletes, notably rowers Katherine Grainger, Andrew Triggs Hodge and Great Britain Rowers team and by tenor Alfie Boe.
+The song was promoted with videos and messages of support from the then-mayor of London Boris Johnson and many Olympic athletes, notably rowers Katherine Grainger, Andrew Triggs Hodge and Great Britain Rowers team and by tenor Alfie Boe.

 Mayor Johnson said about the song:

 This song is a great tribute to the feelings of pride, inspiration and goodwill that spread throughout the country during the 2012 Games.
 I wish everyone involved the best of luck in their efforts in keeping the Olympic spirit alive.